Mazziitoozz/CRUDCodeIgniter/readme.rst

-This is My First CRUD (Create,Read,Update,Delete) using PHP(CodeIgniter, JavaScript(jQuery),CSS(Bootstrap),HTML5.
+This is My First CRUD (Create,Read,Update,Delete) using PHP(CodeIgniter), JavaScript(jQuery),CSS(Bootstrap),HTML5 and MySQL.
 September 2019.

 ###################
 What is CodeIgniter